mmd550/recorder/README.md

 }
 ```

-- createMediaRecorder: Creates a recorder instance and returns it.
+- `createMediaRecorder`: Creates a recorder instance and returns it.

-- startRecording: Gets an ongoing media stream and starts recording it.
+- `startRecording`: Gets an ongoing media stream and starts recording it.
 If no stream is provided to the function it creates and empty stream.

-- downloadRecording: Downloads the recorded media.
+- `downloadRecording`: Downloads the recorded media.
 You can call this function during recording and it saves the recorded media until now.

-- addAudioTrack: Gets an audio track and connects it to media recorder.
+- `addAudioTrack`: Gets an audio track and connects it to media recorder.

-- deleteAudioTrack: Disconnects provided audio track from media recorder.
+- `deleteAudioTrack`: Disconnects provided audio track from media recorder.

 ## Hooks